rahulbatham767/-Hyperledger-Indy-SSI-Stack-Setup-Tools/integration of Indy Ledger with Von.md

 ## 🚀 Step 5: Run the VON UI Server

 ### 🔹 Option 1: Run in Read-Only Mode
+> make sure you are in von-network directory if not then cd ..
 ```bash
 export PORT=9000
 export GENESIS_URL=http://<your-ip>:8090/genesis.txt